feddelegrand7/mini007/README.md

 # Normal usage
 agent$invoke("Give me a one-sentence fun fact about Algeria.")
-#> Algeria is home to the Sahara Desert's Grand Erg Oriental, a vast sea of
+#> Algeria is home to the Sahara Desert's largest portion, making it the largest
-#> towering sand dunes that can reach heights of over 150 meters!
+#> country in Africa by land area!
 ```

 The current policy is echoed when setting the budget.
 You can update the